How to start a frozen yogurt business: a 10-step guide

 Manage your daily operations

-Many new owners misjudge staffing during peak hours, like after school or on weekend evenings.
-This leads to long lines and lost sales.
-A good target is to keep your total labor cost between 25% and 35% of your revenue.
+Operators who misjudge staffing during peak hours, like after school or on weekend evenings, lose sales to long lines.
+Keep your total labor cost between 25 percent and 35 percent of your revenue.

-To organize schedules, you might want to use a system like Homebase or 7shifts.
-These platforms are designed for restaurants and help you manage availability and shift swaps easily.
-Also, create a detailed training plan, especially for cleaning the soft-serve machines, as improper maintenance is a frequent cause of breakdowns.
+To organize schedules, use a system like Homebase or 7shifts.
+These platforms are designed for restaurants and help you manage availability and shift swaps.
+Create a detailed training plan, especially for cleaning the soft-serve machines, since improper maintenance is a frequent cause of breakdowns.

 Here are 4 immediate steps to take: